IsmailsGit/Docker-Learning/Containers and Docker Notes.md

 That's where docker registries come into play, docker registries are crucial for managing, storing and deploying your docker images.

 ### Introduction to Docker Registries
+Docker registry is a system for storing and sharing docker images.
+<br> Think of a docker registry as a storage and distribution hub for your docker images, its where your images live when they're not running as containers.

+Key Features
+<br> Public Registries - A public registry like dockerhub is open to everyone, you can share your images with the world or use community provided images as the foundation for your applications.
+<br> Private Registries - You have private registries like AWS ECR which is secure and restricted, so only you have access to these images and they allow you to control who has access to your images so you can make it public or private.

+Importance of Docker Registries in DevOps

+1. Streamlines the deployment process - Once your docker images are stored in a registry, they can be easily accessed and deployed across multiple environments from development all the way to production, this makes it faster and more reliable to roll out new features or updates.

+2. Enhances Collaboration within your team - When your images are stored in a centralised registry, everyone on your team has access to the same resources this makes it easier to share and manage images, improving teamwork and efficiency.

+3. Ensures Consistency across different environments - By storing your images in a registry, you can be sure that the exact same image is being used in development, testing and production, eliminates the 'it only works on my machine' problem, ensuring what you've tested locally is exactly what runs in production.